 B.Sc.
-MATHEMATICS DEGREE PROGRAMME
+MATHEMATICS DEGREE PROGRAMME By the end of the program, the students will be able to

 PSO1 Develop the mathematical ability to think abstractly.
 PSO2 Solve skilled problems.
 PSO3 Create talents for various types of employment.
 PSO4 Equip themselves to appear in competitive examinations.
 PSO5 Learn independently and improve self-performance.
 PSO6 Develop in-depth knowledge of mathematics appreciating the connection between theory and its applications.
 PSO7 Identify the application of mathematics in other disciplines and society.
 PSO8 Demonstrate mathematical modelling ability.